 It’s often challenging to measure how effective your knowledge base is.
 Do your customers leave it happily with the information they wanted?
 Are they leaving frustrated and have no answers, pondering the idea of visiting a competitor?

-How can you know if you’re creating the best content and answering questions your customers want to know?
+How can you know if you’re creating the best content and answering the questions your customers want to know?

 There are a couple of ways to measure your knowledge base and its effectiveness, such as: